MarcusHSmith/marcusmth-nextjs/content/blog/reading.md

 isPublished: true
 ---

 This page is a history of books I've read and maybe some I'd recommend.
 Too often I consume books and forget both that I read them and what I learned.
-This page is inspired by Joe Fabisevich's [reading list.](https://www.fabisevi.ch/reading-list/)

 ### Guide